 Why not under Mt.
 Olympus, where Zeus lived?
 And where the battle was fought, presumably?
 Others say it was fought in Anatolia–but that’s an even farther trip to lug a dead behemoth.
 Why schlepp the giant all the way to Italy to bury him?
 The only possible explanation here, which the last sentence of the quote above supports, is that these stories were not native to Greece.

-Eastern Anatolia is home to a vast volcanic landscape, and the Bronze Age culture living there–the Hurrians–composed the original stories after one (or more) eruptions between 5- and 6,000 years ago.
+Eastern Anatolia is home to a vast volcanic landscape, and the Bronze Age culture living there–the Hurrians–composed the original stories after one (or more) eruptions around 5,000 years ago.
 In fact, all of the people of the region told their own tales of a singular behemoth that attacked the heavens–“Titan” means to grow swiftly, and they are known as very naughty boys (and girls)–in earlier traditions.
 All of these stories had the same eerie similarities, and, in fact, there is really only one variant in these themes, one occasion where the plot does not play out like the others.

 In the Greek version, as in all preceding Near Eastern versions, as well as the nearly identical Swedish AND Indian versions (!!); in all of these stories the thunder god was victorious, and the beast lay smote.
 The one exception?